software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Let's start with a small user-experience improvement.
 It would nice if the quiz list would display the date when the quiz was added.
 This way, the teacher would know how old the quiz is.
 Also, quizzes should be listed from newest to oldest.
 This way, the teacher can find the latest quizzes quickly at the top of the list.
 >
 > The teacher should be able to add questions for the quizzes.
-For example the "The capital cities of Europe" of quiz could have questions "What's the capital of Finland?" and "What's the capital of Sweden?".
+For example the "The capital cities of Europe" of quiz could have questions "What is the capital of Finland?" and "What is the capital of Sweden?".
 In addition to the question text, the teacher should be able to provide the correct answer for questions, for example "Helsinki" and "Stockholm".
 A question can be added in the quiz edit form we implemented during the previous Sprint.
 The added questions for the quiz should be listed and below the list there should be a form for adding a question.
 The form should have fields for the question text and the correct answer.
 The teacher should not be able to add a question with a blank text or correct answer.
 Once a question has been added for the quiz, the teacher should be able to delete it.
 The question list should have a "Delete" button next to each question.
 >
 > Once we have this basic set of features for the teachers, we can start working on the student dashboard.
-The student dashboard should have a separate page that lists the added quizzes with the quiz name and the date when it was added.
+The student dashboard should have a separate page that lists the published quizzes with the quiz name, description and the date when it was added.
 These quizzes should be listed from newest to oldest as well.
 Each quiz name should be a link to a separate page where the quiz name, description and the questions are displayed.
 >
-> In the quiz page the student should be able to take the quiz by answering the questions.
+> In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be displayed one by one and the student should see the quiz progress with some kind of a progress bar.
 When the student answers a question, there should be some kind of feedback which tells the student if their answer was correct or not.
-For example, "That's correct, good job!", or "That's not correct, the correct answer is "Helsinki"".
-Once the student has answered all the questions there should be a summary of the results, for example "You got 3/5 questions correct" and a button "Retake the quiz" which the student can click to take the same quiz again.
+For example, "That is correct, good job!", or "That is not correct, the correct answer is "Helsinki"".
+The casing or leading or trailing whitespace of the answer should not be considered when checking if the student's answer is correct or not.
+For example, "helsinki" answer is correct when the correct answer is "Helsinki".
+Once the student has answered all the questions there should be a summary of the results, for example "You got 1 out of 5 questions correct" and a button "Retake the quiz" which the student can click to take the same quiz again.
 >
 > -- The Product Owner

 After some discussion the Scrum Team came up with the following user stories:

-1. As a teacher, I want to know the date when a quiz was added so that I know how old it is
+1. {{site.sprint_2_user_story_1}}
-2. As a teacher, I want the quizzes to be listed from newest to oldest so that I can find the latest quizzes quickly
+2. {{site.sprint_2_user_story_2}}
-3. As a teacher, I want to add a question for a quiz so that my students can learn about course-related topics
+3. {{site.sprint_2_user_story_3}}
-4. As a teacher, I want to see a list of quiz-related questions so that I know which questions the quiz has
+4. {{site.sprint_2_user_story_4}}
-5. As a teacher, I want to delete quiz-related questions so that I can get rid of questions I don't need
+5. {{site.sprint_2_user_story_5}}
-6. As a student, I want to see a list of quizzes so that I know what kind of quizzes I can take
+6. As a student, I want to see a list of published quizzes so that I know what kind of quizzes I can take
-7. As a student, I want to see a the questions of the quiz, so that I know the contents of the quiz
+7. {{site.sprint_2_user_story_7}}
-8. As a student, I want to answer the quiz questions so that I can learn the correct answers
+8. {{site.sprint_2_user_story_8}}

 For the _first user story_, the Developers came up with the following tasks: